Skip to main content

 • Who can get it: In the 2025-26 cycle, applicants had to be 62 or older, blind, or disabled, own and occupy the home, have 2024 household income of $55,181 or less, have at least 40% equity, and have no reverse mortgage.

-• How to apply: For the posted 2025-26 cycle, applications were accepted from 1 October 2025 through 10 February 2026.
-The Controller’s instructions required mailing the signed original application and copies of supporting documents to the State Controller’s Office.
-Call 1-800-952-5661 for the next cycle or any extension question.
+• How to apply: For the posted 2025-26 cycle, applications were accepted from October 1, 2025 through February 10, 2026.
+The Controller required mailing the signed original application and copies of supporting documents.
+As of May 6, 2026, call 1-800-952-5661 for the next cycle or any extension question.

-• What to gather: The official document checklist includes a current property-tax bill if available, photo ID, proof of blindness or disability if applicable, the ownership deed, mortgage or loan balance statements, and 2024 income records such as federal returns, Social Security statements, W-2s, 1099s, pension statements, and rental-income records.
+• What to gather: The official checklist includes a current property-tax bill if available, photo ID, proof of blindness or disability if applicable, the ownership deed, mortgage or loan balance statements, and 2024 income records such as federal returns, Social Security statements, W-2s, 1099s, pension statements, and rental-income records.

 Homeowners’ Exemption